Analytic decay width of the Higgs boson to massive bottom quarks at order $\alpha_s^3$: Introduction

-In this paper we are going to provide an analytic form of the $H\to b\bar{b}$ decay width with full dependence on the bottom quark mass at QCD ${\rm N^3LO} $.
+In this paper we are going to provide an analytic form of the $H\to b\bar{b}$ decay width at QCD ${\rm N^3LO}$ by including the finite bottom quark mass effect in the contribution induced by the top quark Yukawa coupling $y_t$.
 This is an extension of our previous work \cite{Wang:2023xud}, in which we present a full analytic result of the QCD NNLO correction to the $H\to b\bar{b}$ decay induced by the bottom quark Yukawa coupling $y_b$.
-We find there that the finite bottom quark mass effect at $\mathcal{O}(\alpha_s^2)$ is below one percent compared to the result with massless final-state bottom quarks at $\mathcal{O}(\alpha_s^2)$, since the corresponding decay rate can be Taylor expanded in $m_b^2/m_H^2\sim 5\times 10^{-4}$.
+We find that the finite bottom quark mass effect at $\mathcal{O}(\alpha_s^2)$ is below one percent compared to the result with massless final-state bottom quarks at $\mathcal{O}(\alpha_s^2)$, since the corresponding decay rate can be Taylor expanded in $m_b^2/m_H^2\sim 5\times 10^{-4}$.
 Therefore we neglect the bottom quark mass in the $\mathcal{O}(\alpha_s^3)$ corrections to the $y_b$ induced processes.
 By contrast, the contribution from the $y_t$ coupling is enhanced by logarithmic terms $\log^i(m_H^2/m_b^2) $ from $\mathcal{O}(\alpha_s^2)$ and even power-enhanced from $\mathcal{O}(\alpha_s^3)$.
 The former has aroused interest in the subleading power resummation recently and makes more significant contributions to the decay width than naive expectation with perturbative expansion in $\alpha_s$.
-The latter indicates that the contribution is independent of $m_b$ at leading power.
+The latter indicates that the contribution is not proportional to the bottom Yukawa coupling at leading power.
 These new features can only be unveiled by an analytical calculation.
 Moreover, we have obtained analytical results in different schemes of the mass renormalization so that we are able to estimate the uncertainties associating with the renormalization schemes.

 The rest of this paper is organized as follows.
 In section \ref{sec:sec2}, we introduce the calculation framework including the effective operators.
 The requisite master integrals are calculated analytically in section \ref{sec:MIs}.
 After a brief description of the renormalization in section \ref{sec:ren}, we present the full analytic result in section \ref{sec:anares}.
 The asymptotic expansion is discussed in section \ref{sec:asyexp} and the numerical results are investigated in section \ref{sec:num}.
 We conclude in section \ref{sec:conclusion}.
 The topological diagrams of the master integrals are shown in appendix \ref{sec:topo}.
 We describe a systematic and unified procedure to derive an $\epsilon$-factorized differential equation for the three-loop kite integral family that contains three-loop banana integrals as a sub-sector in appendix \ref{sec:K3}.